mattlashey/tti-challenge/README.md

 They are utilized instead of manually defining routes to simplify router files.

+### Built-in Pagination
+By using built-in pagination features of Eloquent/Laravel, we don't have to write as much pagination logic to handle "future" volumes of project and tasks.

+Further, pagination saves server resource usage by reducing the amount of data processed, in-memory, and accessed at a time, as rarely is ALL information needed all at once.

 ### Validation
 Validation is provided via Laravel-included validators.